AryanAb/AryanAb/README.md

-# 👋 Aryan Says Hi
+# 👋 Ari Says Hi

-Hi there, I'm Aryan.
+Hi there, I'm Ari.
 I'm a computer science student minoring in physics at the [University of Waterloo](https://cs.uwaterloo.ca). 🍁

 Always looking to collaborate and work on projects.